4TUResearchData-Carpentries/workshop_notes/README.md

 ### The feedback forms

 Filling in these anonymous questionnaires is voluntary.
-Your honest opinion on your experience will help us improve the design and delivery of the workshop.
+Your honest opinion based on your experience will help us improve the design and delivery of the workshop.
 Thank you in advance for your time.

 * Feedback on Lesson 1: [Google Forms](https://bit.ly/2306-VC_CD-TUD-FB1)
 * Feedback on Lesson 2: [Google Forms](https://bit.ly/2306-VC_CD-TUD-FB2)